- What is Exam-on-Computer?

-A new version of Exam4 software is issued for each semester as it will contain a different list of classes than the last version.
+A new version of Exam4 software is issued for each exam period, each semester as it will contain a different list of classes than the last version.
 Have you downloaded recently?
 If not, re-register and re-download as before.
 When you install the new copy of Exam4 it will overwrite the old copy automatically.
 If you still get an "expired" message, check your Date and Time settings to make sure your computer's clock is set correctly, and check the Regional Setting to make sure it is set to English (United States).

 Extegrity has carefully designed these screens to be stepwise and self-explanatory.
 When starting Exam4, and later on when completing and submitting your exam, the program will ask you to review a bit of procedural information and to verify that you understand that you are saving and submitting information.